 From AutoTrader.com to Craigslist, these are the two I go to first.
 When I use AutoTrader, I elect to pay for the upgrade that will keep my posting live until it sells.
 You never know what the market is going to be like, or what demand your car will have.
 You don't want to have to keep paying money over and over to renew your ad if it doesn't sell in a short time.
 Every situation will be different, but I have had cars listed for months until that one right person happens along and buys up my car.

-Step 10) Write a compelling ad for your used car
+Step 10) Write a compelling ad for your "sell my used car"

 This is where you need to get creative.
 Put yourself in the buyers shoes and read your ad out loud or to someone else.
 See if they feel compelled to "make the call" based the ad you have constructed.
 The goal in this moment is to at least spark some interest in a person so they are willing to make that call and start a conversation with you about your car.